LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="list_clear"> \_clear() </span>](#list_function_index)

 Removes all elements in the list but does not frees the list structure.
+After this function the list is empty and can still be used.

 #### Declaration